To catch a piranha, you need to find murky water. The Yanallpa Creek in the Pacaya Samiria National Reserve in Peru will do just fine.

 The location is deep within the tropical rainforest and surrounded by thick tangles of vegetation.
 It’s about an hour by skiff from where the Marañon and Ucayali rivers merge to form the Amazon River, which flows eastward to the Atlantic Ocean.

 Twenty American travelers plus crew and nature guides were cruising the waters with tour operator International Expeditions.
 On this particular morning, we left the comforts of our luxury riverboat to go fishing.
-Our target: fearsome, flesh-eating red-bellied piranhas.
+Our target: Piranhas.
+Ferocious, blood-sucking, flesh-eating red-bellied piranhas.

 Our fleet of two small motorboats nudged into secluded coves and tied up to saplings.
 Black water stained by tree tannins and brown water loaded with silt mix it up here, creating an ugly opaque stew that piranhas apparently find cozy.

 During seasons of low water, June through December, the fish are more populous because they have less space in which to roam.
 But this was the high-water season.
-How did our guide Segundo know they were here?
+How did our guide Segundo, who grew up in the Amazon River Basin, know they were here?
 He shrugged.
 “We just feel it,” he said.

 You don’t need fancy gear to hook a piranha.
 Ours consisted of simple bamboo poles, 2-inch hooks and chunks of raw beef for bait.
 Segundo demonstrated: Wrap the meat around the hook as tightly as possible, so the fish has to struggle to remove it.
 Lower the bait into the water and splash the surface a few times with the end of the pole.